Cohomology fractals, Cannon-Thurston maps, and the geodesic flow: The pixel theorem

 converges for every measurable $U\subset D$.
 Instead, we have the following partial result.

 \begin{theorem}[Square pixel theorem] Suppose that $M$ is a connected, orientable, finite volume, complete hyperbolic three-manifold.
 Fix a closed, compactly supported one-form $\omega \in \Omega_c^1(M)$, a basepoint $b \in \cover{M}$, and a view $D$.
-Suppose that $U \subset D$ is bounded and open and $\partial U$ consists of finitely many smooth curves.
+Suppose that $U \subset D$ is bounded.
+Suppose further that $\partial U$ has finite length.
 Then the following limit exists

 \end{theorem}